Awards & Juries

 José F. Rodriguez

-José F. Rodriguez was formerly a senior staffer at Tribeca Film Institute, where - for the past six years as their Director of Documentary Programs.
+José F. Rodriguez was formerly a senior staffer at Tribeca Film Institute, where for the past six years he has been acting as their Director of Documentary Programs.
 During his 10 years at TFI, he also led documentary workshops in the United States and throughout Latin America.
-In the past three years he has made two short films: the documentary short ADOLESCENCIA (DOK Leipzig 2017) and the experimental short Mama,mama (Guanajuato IFF 2019
+In the past three years, he has made two short films: the documentary short ADOLESCENCIA (DOK Leipzig 2017) and the experimental short Mama, mama (Guanajuato IFF 2019).

-Christof Wehmeier is working for the Icelandic Film Centre since 2007 as Head of Festival Promotion, promoting Icelandic feature films, documentary films, shorts and TV Series abroad through intl. film festivals, film weeks, international relations and doing film co-ordination.
-He loves watching films, reading good books, listening to various kind of music and he loves his football teams, Bayern Munich and Arsenal along with supporting both the Icelandic and German national teams.
+Christof Wehmeier has been working for the Icelandic Film Centre since 2007 as Head of Festival Promotion, promoting Icelandic feature films, documentary films, shorts and TV Series abroad through intl. film festivals, film weeks, international relations as well as taking care of film coordination.
+He loves watching films, reading good books, listening to various kinds of music and he loves his football teams, Bayern Munich and Arsenal along with supporting both the Icelandic and German national teams.
 Last, but not least, he could not imagine life without his twins and wife.